 Goods in Transit lets you transfer and track shipments between your locations.
 When used with MRP (Material Requirements Planning) it can even suggest Supply Chain Transfers to replenish stock in one location from another.

-Hopefully customers don’t return too many of your products, but if it happens, the Return Merchandise Authorization module helps you efficiently handle returns, including automated creation of credit notes, repair jobs, and replacement sales orders.
+Hopefully customers don’t return too many of your products, but if it happens, the Return Merchandise Authorization (RMA) module helps you efficiently handle returns, including automated creation of credit notes, repair jobs, and replacement sales orders.
 In many companies the return process is an afterthought, a costly black hole, but the RMA system gives you visibility; you can track, view and report on the details of open returns and past returns.

 Contact Management lets you improve customer service by keeping track of notes and activities against people and companies.
 It works not only with customers but any organization such as prospects, suppliers, competitors, etc. It integrates to Outlook so you can send/receive e-mails and schedule meetings.
 Even your employees not running SYSPRO can access detailed Contact Management data right inside Word and Excel using a free plug-in for Microsoft Office.